 Distributed computing with MATLAB

-Information about parallel computing with the MATLAB Parallel Computing Toolbox is at: http://www.mathworks.com/help/toolbox/distcomp/
+Information about parallel computing with the MATLAB Parallel Computing Toolbox is at: https://www.mathworks.com/help/parallel-computing/

-MATLAB documentation is available online at: http://www.mathworks.com/help/
+MATLAB documentation is available online at: https://www.mathworks.com/help/

-Lynda.com has online training for MATLAB here.
+LinkedIn Learning has online training for MATLAB here: https://lil.dartmouth.edu/

 MATLAB programs can be compiled so that they can be run without using a license from Dartmouth's license server.
-Information about compiling MATLAB programs can be found here: http://www.mathworks.com/access/helpdesk/help/toolbox/compiler/compiler_product_page.html
+Information about compiling MATLAB programs can be found here: https://www.mathworks.com/help/compiler/

 Note that after you have compiled a MATLAB program on linux, you will need to alter some environment variables for the program to find the proper libraries:

 These commands can be executed manually, through a script, with an alias, etc., but must be run prior to running your compiled MATLAB program.

 If your license is expiring or has expired, follow these instructions to update your license.